 First, this style of parenting is best suited for older children who have developed a better sense of risk.
 If their children are younger, they will need to take a stronger stance on things that can create conflict.
 This can be difficult for the ISFP parent, as they don’t like being criticized.
 To avoid this, the parent with a different personality type may be the better parent to take the front seat when conflict arises.

-Second, since the ISFP is laid-back, long-term planning can cause conflict, as the ISFP might be deemed by their children and their partner to not be taking their responsibilities as seriously as they should.
+Second, since this personality type is laid-back, long-term planning can cause conflict, as they might be deemed by their children and their partner to not be taking their responsibilities as seriously as they should.

 Third, since ISFPs need to be told that their work is appreciated, they can develop a conflict with their children as they become older – especially during the tricky teenage years.
 ISFPs need to develop some patience and understanding during this time and learn to control their emotions and not overreact, as this can cause conflict that they are not well suited to deal with.